djgupta820/hangman/README.md

-how to ru this game on your pc?
+how to run this game on your pc?

 just clone this repository using command git clone http://github.com/djgupta820/hangman.git